 load event has

-class="reftest-wait" attribute specified on the root element.
-This
+attribute specified on the root element.
+This will cause the

-element.
-Note that in neither case is exact timing of the screenshot
+in neither case is exact timing of the screenshot guaranteed: it is

 In some situations a test may have subtle differences in rendering compared to the reference due to, e.g., anti-aliasing.
 This may cause the test to pass on some platforms but fail on others.
 In this case some affordance for subtle discrepancies is desirable.
 However no mechanism to allow this has yet been standardized.